drakeet/MultiType/README.md

 then we create some `ViewHolder` to relate the type, all of the process it is a very bad experience.
 **And once we need to add a new type, we have to go to the original Adapter and modify some old codes**, so sad.

-Today, I create a new way to easily develop the complex RecyclerView/ListView, with my MultiType library, no matter how complex and how frequently changing list, we could insert a new type without changing the old codes.
+Today, I create a new graceful way to easily develop the complex RecyclerView/ListView, with my MultiType library, no matter how complex and how frequently changing list, we could insert a new type without changing the old codes.

-#### Usage
+## Usage

-1. Create a class extends `ItemContent`, for example:
+#### Step 1.
+Create a class extends `ItemContent`, for example:

 ```java
 public class TextItemContent extends ItemContent {